 Rail usage statistics reflect not only the "popularity" of rail travel (for example, in Japan) but also the geography of the country.
 "For instance, the United Kingdom is a relatively small, densely populated country where many more short journeys are made compared to a larger, much less densely populated country such as the United States.
 To gauge the true importance of rail travel, the number of journeys (however short or long) needs to be calculated.

-By this method one finds that number of intercity rail journeys per year in the United States per inhabitant is so small as to be almost immeasurable."
+By this method one finds that the number of intercity rail journeys per year in the United States per inhabitant is so small as to be almost immeasurable.
 The U.S. figure is approximately 0.08 journeys per inhabitant per year, compared with the United Kingdom's figure of 17.54 journeys per person.
 These statistics imply that Britons use the train 219 times more than Americans.

 So while perhaps high-speed rail would be important in counties like